NullArray/Cypher/README.md

 #Want to contribute?

-I'd be more than willing to collaborate on this and if you wish to contribute feel free to open an issue and we may discuss the details and/or ideas we could work on and you might want to suggest.
+I'd be more than willing to collaborate on this and if you wish to contribute feel free to open an issue or a pull requesrt and we may discuss the details and/or ideas we could work on and you might want to suggest.